Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: An Algorithm for Computing All Vital Edges

 In this section, we address the cardinality of tight and loose edges.
 Let us consider a complete bipartite graph with two sets of vertices $L$ and $R$ such that all edges have finite capacities and are directed from $L$ to $R$.
 We add a source vertex $s$ and a sink vertex $t$ to this bipartite graph and define the edges as follows.
-From source $s$, we add an edge of infinite capacity to each vertex in $L$, and similarly, we add an edge of infinite capacity from each vertex in $R$ to $t$ (refer to Figure \ref{fig : lower bound} in section 8).
-Observe that, in the resulting graph, each edge that exists from $L$ to $R$ is a tight edge.
+From source $s$, we add an edge of infinite capacity to each vertex in $L$, and similarly, we add an edge of infinite capacity from each vertex in $R$ to $t$ (refer to Figure \ref{fig : n2 values}($ii$) on Page 33).
+Observe that, in the resulting graph, each edge from $L$ to $R$ is a tight edge.
 This shows the existence of graphs on $n$ vertices where the number of tight edges can be ${\Omega}(n^2)$.

-While tight edges satisfy property ${\mathcal P}_1$, the loose edges may potentially fail to satisfy property ${\mathcal P}_1$.
-We show that the edges that fail to satisfy property ${\mathcal P}_1$ and also carry a nonzero amount of $(s,t)$-flow in a maximum $(s,t)$-flow can be $\Omega(n^2)$ (Theorem \ref{thm : n2 unclassified edges} in Appendix \ref{sec : n2 unclassified edges with flow}).
-However, it follows from Lemma \ref{lem : n-1 edges graph} that the number of loose edges can be at most $n-1$.
+It follows from Lemma \ref{lem : spanning tree property} that the number of loose edges can be at most $n-1$.
 Observe that a graph with a simple directed path from $s$ to $t$ with different capacities on edges contains exactly $n-2$ loose edges.
 We present here an alternate proof using Mincut Cover (Theorem \ref{thm : n-1 cuts}) to show that the number of loose edges cannot be more than $n-2$; hence, the bound of $n-2$ is tight as well.
 To establish this claim, we first state the following lemma. \begin{lemma} For a vital edge $e\in E_{vit}$, there is at most one loose edge out of all contributing edges of any mincut $C(e)$ for edge $e$. \end{lemma} \begin{proof} Suppose there is an edge $e'$ ($\ne e$) that is contributing to $C(e)$ and is a loose edge.
 It follows from Theorem \ref{thm : a special assignment of flow}$(2)$ that there is a maximum flow $f$ such that each edge contributing to $C(e)$, except edge $e$, has a flow equal to its capacity.
 Since $e'$ is a contributing edge and not the edge $e$, therefore $f((u,v))=w((u,v))$.
 This violates the definition of a loose edge, a contradiction.
 Therefore, only edge $e$ can be a loose edge out of all contributing edges of $C(e)$. \end{proof}